 See the Engines section for additional details.

-Ktor lets you use additional client functionality (features) that is not available by default, for example, logging, authorization, or serialization.
+Ktor lets you use additional client functionality (plugins, formerly known as features) that is not available by default, for example, logging, authorization, or serialization.
 Most of them are provided in separate artifacts.
-For example, you can log HTTP calls by installing the Logging feature:
+For example, you can log HTTP calls by installing the Logging plugin:

-You can also configure a feature inside the
+You can also configure a plugin inside the

 install block.
-For example, for the Logging feature, you can specify the logger and logging level:
+For example, for the Logging plugin, you can specify the logger and logging level:

 Make a request